intelie/challenge-chart-plot/README.md

 ```
 {type: 'span', timestamp: 1519780251293, begin: 1519780251293, end: 1519780260201}
 ```
-This event defines that the data should be plotted inside the interval between the begin and end values, that is, timestamps 1519780251293 and 1519780260201, respectivelly.
+In this example the data should be plotted inside the interval between the begin and end values, that is, the timestamps 1519780251293 and 1519780260201, respectively.
 All data outside this range may be ignored.

 ### stop
 Events of type *stop* define that no more data events will follow.